 - 3.10.1 All permanent fencing and gate materials, including for the Project Substation, O&M Building, and meteorological towers, shall be galvanized in accordance with ASTM A392. - 3.10.2 Unless stated otherwise, fencing shall be 8-foot-high (7-foot fence plus 1-foot barbed wire), anticlimb, chain link, perimeter fencing.
 Fencing fabric shall be woven into a 2-inch diamond mesh. - 3.10.3 Barbed wire shall be shall be a minimum of 2-strand, #12-1/2 steel wire gauge with 4 half-round barbs of #14 steel wire gauge at 5-inch spacing.
 After weaving, the wire shall be galvanized per ASTM A121.
 Barbed wire fencing posts shall be galvanized, standard-weight steel pipe.
 At least three (3) lines of barbed wire shall be provided when used. - 3.10.4 Unless stated otherwise, or as necessary to complete the Work, gate widths shall be consistent with road widths, wherein all gate posts shall be set outside of the road width area. - 3.10.5 Sufficient space and graded area shall be provided near each gate to allow truck turning. - 3.10.6 All corner posts and gate posts shall be set (embedded) in concrete. - 3.10.7 All gates shall be designed to adequately contain livestock without being pushed open, bending, or otherwise failing.
 Further, all gates shall be designed to adequately prevent opening due to wind conditions expected at the Project Site. - 3.10.8 A gate shall be installed at every location where a roadway penetrates an existing fence line at the Project Site.
 Each such gate shall be a double-hung, prefabricated, finished metal gate.
-Each such gate shall be a minimum 30-feet-wide manual swing gate with a pipe frame and manufacturer's standard coating finish; complete with hinges and latching hardware; complete with a metal hinge post and removable center post; lockable; and each gate post shall be set in concrete.
-[Note to PacifiCorp: the PacifiCorp Wind Ops team changed this to 40 feet.
-Please confirm that 40 is required instead of 30.] - 3.10.9 Cattle guards shall cover the full road width, and be installed level and provided with a stable base capable of sustaining heavy loads without shifting or settling.
+Each such gate shall be a minimum 40-feet-wide manual swing gate with a pipe frame and manufacturer's standard coating finish; complete with hinges and latching hardware; complete with a metal hinge post and removable center post; lockable; and each gate post shall be set in concrete. - 3.10.9 Cattle guards shall cover the full road width, and be installed level and provided with a stable base capable of sustaining heavy loads without shifting or settling.